edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 6.1 Experimental Protocol and Baselines

 We validate hypotheses H1-H6 (Section 5.3) by running the corresponding research lines and evaluating the primary metrics in Table 4.
 A hypothesis is treated as supported when metrics change in the predicted direction relative to baselines and the effect is statistically significant across seeds (Section 6.8).
-[EDITADO]

-**Simulation (L1–L5).** We use `configs/v2.yaml` with horizon $H=160$, perturbation onset $\text{shock}_t=60$, and 20 random seeds.
+**Simulation (L1â€“L5).** We use `configs/v2.yaml` with horizon $H=160$, perturbation onset $\text{shock}_t=60$, and 20 random seeds.
 Tables report mean metrics across seeds (and, when aggregated, across scenarios).
 Recovery Time (RT) is capped at `rt_max` when the strict recovery criterion is not met (Appendix D.2).

 **Controllers (simulation).** Implemented in `controllers/controllers.py`:
 - `no_control`: no regulation ($\mathbf{u}=0$; memory gate open)